alejandro-sanchez-gomez/unpivot-columns-excel/README.md

 ### Installation

-0. Open the workbook that you want to import the macro.
+0. Open or create the macro-enabled workbook that you want to import the macro.
 1. Enable the Developer tab on the File tab.
 Then Options/Customize Ribbon/Developer.
 2. Open the VBE, either by pressing Alt + F11 on your keyboard or by opening the Visual Basic option in the Developer tab.
 3. Right-click the VBAProject with your workbook's name, then select the option Import File.
 4. Select the .bas file.
-5. Select your desired option (by default, select Yes).

 The macro has been successfully installed!

 ### How to use it

 There are two ways to use it:

+- By using the default assigned shorcut CTRL + SHIFT + P (to change it, see [Configuration](#configuration)
+- By running the macro on Macro options located at the Developer tab.

+### Configuration

-- Use the shorcut CTRL + SHIFT + P. You can change the shorcut by selecting the Macros option on the Developer tab, then select
+You can change the shorcut by selecting Macro options located at the Developer tab, then press Options

 ### Contributing